-Report the identity, trade date, and category of amount of any purchase, sale, or exchange of any real property, stocks, bonds, commodity futures, Excepted Investment Funds (EIFs), and other securities by you, your spouse, or your dependent children when the amount involved in the transaction exceeded \$1,000.
+Report the identity, trade date, and category of amount of any purchase, sale, or exchange of an asset not already reported on Part 4a by you, your spouse, or your dependent children when the amount involved in the transaction exceeded \$1,000.
 This includes any sale or exchange of an asset involving an amount that exceeded \$1,000 when the sold or exchanged asset did not yield income of more than \$200 (and therefore was not reported on Part 3).
 It also includes the purchase of an asset involving an amount that exceeded \$1,000, even if, at the end of the reporting period, the asset had a value of \$1,000 or less and earned income of \$200 or less during the reporting period (and therefore was not reported on Part 3).

-The "Over \$1,000,000" category of amount applies only if the specific asset is/was held independently by your spouse or dependent child.
+The "Over \$1,000,000" category of amount applies only if the specific asset was held independently by your spouse or dependent child.